 Generating Service Provider Metadata:- Once we are done with configuring the Local Provider and Trusted Providers settings on SAML 2.0 User Interface, the next step would be to generate the service provider’s metadata file (which would contain all the settings, authentication contexts and other configurations in SAP).
 Once this file is generated we need to upload this in Azure AD.

 a.
 Go to Local Provider tab.

 b.
 Click on Metadata.

-In the Azure portal, on the SAP NetWeaver application integration page, select Single sign-on.
+In the Azure portal, on the SAP NetWeaver application integration page, find the Manage section and select Single sign-on.

 b.
 Click on folder logo to select the metadata file and click Upload.